-Adoption fees vary between each individual rescue, but as a guideline, adoption fee's will be in the region of £220 - £270 and this covers vaccinations, flea, worm & tick treatments, micro-chipping and neutering (if old enough - if you are adopting a puppy, neutering will be your responsibility & a condition of your contract) plus a full EU passport and the transportation of your dog to your location.
+Adoption fees vary between each individual rescue, but as a guideline, adoption fees are usually in the region of £250 - £300 and this covers vaccinations, flea, worm & tick treatments, micro-chipping and neutering (if old enough - if you are adopting a puppy, neutering will be your responsibility & a condition of your contract) plus a full EU passport and the transportation of your dog to your location.
 All of this is in accordance with DEFRA regulations.
 All the dogs are transported via specially equipped vehicles with carers on board for the entire journey.

 Depending on where or what country you live in the transport arrangements may differ slightly.
 If you are unsure of anything, double check with your rescuer.

 From a time frame point of view, for example, a dog being adopted to the UK might depart from Romania on a Tuesday, travel across Europe and arrive in the UK at a Trace Registered kennel on the Thursday.
 According to DEFRA Regulations, the dogs must then spend 2 nights at the Trace kennels in order for both them and their paperwork to be checked and approved.
 You are then able to collect your dog on the Saturday, or arrange for it to be transported to a location nearer to you for collection.

 COLLECTING YOUR NEW ROMANIAN RESCUE DOG